eukras/article-wiki/INSTALL.md

 certbot --nginx -d example.com
 ```

-Then restart Nginx again, and check that you domain redirects automatically
+Then restart Nginx again, and check that your domain redirects automatically
 from HTTP to HTTPS.

 ## Managing Article Wiki with Systemd

-Running uWsgi in /master/ mode (see `uwsgi.ini`) is reslient to crashes or to
+Running uWsgi in `master` mode (see `uwsgi.ini`) is reslient to crashes or to
-individual threads being killed, but won't survive a system restart.
-For that
+individual threads being killed, but isn't particularly intuitive to control
+and won't survive a system restart.
+For that we'll need to switch to system
-we'll need to switch to system `uwsgi`, and `systemd`, and also provide ENV
+`uwsgi`, and `systemd`, and also provide ENV variables to systemd with a
-variables to systemd with a `ENV.vars` file.
+`ENV.vars` file.

 ```bash
 cd $root_dir  # <-- Location of this INSTALL.txt file.